 Anyone who wants to study the Bible and their faith more deeply should be able to have that opportunity, so we try to keep our fees as low as possible while keeping the quality of our theological education high.

-We do everything we can to help our UK/EU students access UK government-provided student loans, and we also offer a 50 percent discount for spouses of current students who are studying full time.
+We do everything we can to help our students access UK government-provided student loans of up to £6,000, and we also offer a 50 percent discount for spouses of current students who are studying full time.
 Eligible students may access student finance and DSA support.
 At the moment, we are unfortunately unable to help our US students obtain US federal aid.

 We’d be happy to talk further with you about your options if money worries are what’s stopping you from engaging with the Trinity community – just get in touch with our admissions team today.

 If you would like to learn more about the loan options available to you through the government, you can select a link below.